 Identity Changes and Impacts

 Further complicating the matter, these identities often change over time.
 It is critical to have an identity mapping early in a project and to ensure the wider team from manufacturing to enterprise is aware of the impacts of any changes to identity.
 Ideally, there would be a 1:1 mapping between the Manufacturing, Enterprise, IoT and Device identity, but this is rarely the case in retro-fit scenarios or when multiple vendors are involved.
-There are at least 5 key events that trigger changes to at least type of identity.
+There are at least 5 key events that trigger changes to at least one type of identity.

 - Complete Device Replacement – Customer Identity may stay the same, but the other identities may or may not change.
-If it the prior device is going out of service permanently, it should be marked inactive in all systems and if it sold it needs to be moved into the purchasers list of devices.
+If the prior device is going out of service permanently, it should be marked inactive in all systems and if it is sold it needs to be moved into the purchasers list of devices.
 Historical data must be properly segmented and permissions set depending on the particular terms of sale.